 Bailey’s Irish Cream Cheesecake

-The most delicious cheesecake you’ll ever make
+The most delicious Irish Cream cheesecake you’ll ever make

-I found this recipe in Bon Appetit magazine many years ago and a while back I looked it up to see if they had it online.
+Originally, I found this recipe in Bon Appetit magazine many years ago and a while back I looked it up to see if they had it online.
 Yes, they did.
 (Or did, it appears it’s no longer there as of this writing.)
-Is it the same?
+But is it the same?
 No, it wasn’t.
 As so often happens with recipes, they have a way of changing over time and this one is no different.

 The topping is a ganache, which is simply heavy cream and baker’s chocolate in an almost one to one ratio.
 The reason ganache works for the topping is Bailey’s Irish Cream has….yes, chocolate.
 Complimentary flavors work every time and neither the ganache or the Bailey’s overpower the other.
 C’est Magnifique!